 When you’re not walking, you will want a clean change of clothes for the evening.
 I packed two options – a short playsuit (linen so it didn’t matter if it creased) and some denim shorts, alongside one white t shirt.
 Next time, I’m definitively not packing anything white – total disaster.
 I’ll also not be packing denim again, much two heavy.
 I’d suggest a lightweight dress, or trousers, yoga leggings could work well too and don’t forget a lightweight jumper.

-For underwear, I packed three pairs of knickers and a bikini with a top that could double up as a bra.
+For underwear, I packed three pairs of knickers (quick dry) and a bikini with a top that could double up as a bra.
 Don’t forget pyjamas, or something you can comfortably wear in a communal room in an Albergue.

 Toiletries – what to pack